New Researchers Conference

 ..

 Hon.
-Secretary: Mrs Barbara Jones, Lloyd's Register Foundation
+Secretary: Mrs Barbara Jones

-Barbara Jones was born on the Dengie Peninsula in Essex and this location, with its proximity to rivers and the North Sea, fostered an interest and love of the sea from an early age.
+Barbara was born on the Dengie Peninsula in Essex and this location, with its proximity to rivers and the North Sea, fostered an interest and love of the sea from an early age.
 Her grandfather worked on the building of motor torpedo boats and motor fishing vessels during the Second World War and her uncle worked on the restoration and refurbishment of yachts and Royal National Lifeboat Institution lifeboats.

 She followed her fascination for history and all things maritime by joining Lloyd’s Register in 1977 and was appointed head of Lloyd’s Register’s Information Centre in 1985.
 Now known as the Lloyd’s Register Foundation Heritage and Education Centre, this department is custodian of LRF’s extensive historic maritime archive and library.